threefoldfoundation/www_threefold_io/content/home/index.md

 <br/>

-## Sovereign Internet for People and our Planet
+## A Co-Owned Global Sovereign **Internet**

-ThreeFold is a peer-to-peer open-source Internet platform that connects users directly with local Internet capacity <br> provided by farmers.
-No intermediaries.
-A sovereign alternative to today's centralized Internet model.
+ThreeFold is **a peer-to-peer open-source Internet platform that connects users directly with local Internet capacity** (storage, compute, and network) provided by farmers.
+A decentralized sovereign alternative to today's centralized Internet model.

 <br>